 Will the consultation follow a set agenda?

-The TA Provider will work with program representatives before the onsite consultation to develop an agenda that will guide the meeting discussion.
-These agendas typically include:
+Evaluation TA providers will work with program representatives before the on-site consultation to develop an agenda that will guide the meeting discussion.
+These agendas typically include opportunities to discuss:

 - Different paths for obtaining evidence-based recognition